 All of the primary ISS star calibration observations - those with OBSERVATION_ID containing "CALSTAR" (see Appendix B) - are taken in 1x1 summation mode, 12-bit conversion mode, and with lossless compression.
-All of the "Bright 19" images used in this analysis were similarly un-summed and losslessly-compressed, though about half of them (HR1903, HR6527, HR5191, HR1713, HR1790, HR1948, HR2004) were imaged only in 8-bit LUT mode, adding between 1-2 percent of uncertainty to these data.
-Also excluded were any exposures exhibiting DN saturation of the target, as well as those with exposure times less than 40 ms, in order to minimize the effects of shutter uncertainty.
+We exclude any exposures exhibiting DN or full-well saturation of the target, as well as those with exposure times less than 40 ms, in order to minimize the effects of shutter uncertainty.